More About Melissa Carmon

 While true, all of those beginnings would be a bit trite.

 I am a fine art painter who probably should have become a biologist.
 Or a geologist.
 Or a librarian.
 Or something.
-But I am a painter who decided to go to RISD instead of pursuing science, and the rest was history.
-The beauty of it is, love of research and love of color go well together, and chances are you'll find both in my work.
+But I am a painter who decided to go to RISD instead of pursuing science, and this fusion of research with painting is the result.
+So whether you love the history of ideas or have a love of color, you can engage the work as deeply as you feel inspired to go.

 I spend my days making things for you to look at and experience.